 We always have a spinning rod and/or fly rod ready to cast at any fish that appear on the surface while fighting other fish.

-The Flying Fish practices strictly catch and release on marlin and sailfish.
+The Flying Fish practices strict catch and release on marlin and sailfish.
 We will keep these fish in the water and get photos before the release.

 A largely untapped fishery in Bonaire is the deep water bottom fishing.
 One of the most interesting things about bottom fishing is the variety offered.
 You're never sure what you will pull up.

-In these deep waters you will find fish like queen snapper, silk snapper, almaco jack, snowy grouper, yellowedge grouper, tilefish, and many others.
+In these deep waters you will find fish like silk snapper, queen snapper, mutton snapper, almaco jack, tilefish, and many others.
 All of these fish are very good to eat and fun to catch.

 Because most of these fish grow slowly, we only catch a few from a spot and leave the rest for another day.